v2saumb/conferencecentral/README.md

 Copy relevant fields from Conference to ConferenceForm.
 * Arguments:

-	* Session - the conferenece session object that needs to be copied to the form
+	* Session - the conference session object that needs to be copied to the form
 * Returns:
     * SessionForm